Full-time: One year, Part-time: Two years

 Students require a good honours degree (or equivalent) in a subject related to tourism, business or service sector management.
 It would normally be expected that this degree be awarded at the level of lower second class or above.
 Other graduates who can demonstrate a commitment to the study of tourism management or who have significant industrial background will also be considered for entry.

-MSc International Hospitality and Tourism Managment is a 12 month degree comprising three parts.
-The first two parts are the taught element and the final part is consists of research and writing the dissertation element.
+MSc International Hospitality and Tourism Management is a 11 month degree comprising three parts.
+The first two parts include the taught element and the final part consists of research and writing the dissertation or a management consultancy project element.